-The CEA-2010 process uses a ground plane measurement technique, placing the subwoofer under test on the ground and placing the test microphone on the ground at a certain distance from the subwoofer.
+The CTA-2010 process uses a ground plane measurement technique, placing the subwoofer under test on the ground and placing the test microphone on the ground at a certain distance from the subwoofer.

-A series of 6.5-cycle tone bursts centered at 63, 50, 40, 31.5, 25 and 20 Hz is played through the subwoofer.
-These tone bursts (waveform shown below) are intended to simulate the signals that a subwoofer would receive when playing typical music or movies.
-They are also short enough in duration that they are unlikely to damage a subwoofer due to thermal overload (i.e., burning out the voice coil or the amplifier output transistors) You can find these tones in 256 kbps MP3 form on the Tech page of this website.
+A series of 6.5-cycle tone bursts centered at 63, 50, 40, 31.5, 25 and 20 Hz (and sometimes additional frequencies) is played through the subwoofer.
+These tone bursts simulate the signals that a subwoofer would receive when playing music or movies.
+They are short enough in duration that they are unlikely to damage a subwoofer due to thermal overload (i.e., burning out the voice coil or the amplifier output transistors) You can find these tones in 256 kbps MP3 form on the Tech page of this website.
 Here’s the waveform of the 63 Hz tone burst.
 Note that the peak level of the tone burst is about -1 dBFS.

-The technician raises the playback level for the tone bursts until the distortion exceeds any of the thresholds set by CEA-2010.
+The technician raises the level for the tone bursts until the distortion exceeds any of the thresholds set by CTA-2010.
 For example, the threshold for the 2nd harmonic (126 Hz for a 63 Hz tone burst) is -10 dB below the peak level of the fundamental tone.
 So if the peak level of the fundamental is 120 dB SPL, the level of the 2nd harmonic cannot exceed 110 dB SPL.
-Here’s the complete list of CEA-2010 distortion thresholds:
+Below is the list of thresholds.
+Note that in CTA-2010B, these change with frequency, but I expect most will stick to the previous standard:

 2nd harmonic: -10 dB